 Bucknell's broad, liberal education allows graduates to choose from many possible career pathways.
-The Electrical & Computer Engineering programs supplement this liberal education with quantitative reasoning skills and the ability to address complex, abstract problems so that in the years following graduation Bucknell alumni...
+The Electrical & Computer Engineering programs supplement this liberal education with quantitative reasoning skills and the ability to address complex, abstract problems so that in the years following graduation, Bucknell alumni...

-- can utilize and adapt engineering analysis and design knowledge and skills to successfully address professional challenges across a diverse spectrum of career paths. - are respected in their chosen field due to their professionalism, ethical grounding, effective communication skills, ability to work with others, and understanding of the broader societal contexts of engineering. - apply their problem solving skills and passion for lifelong learning to their chosen endeavors. - are actively engaged with their profession and community and continue to develop professionally, socially, and personally.
+- can utilize and adapt engineering analysis and design knowledge and skills to successfully address professional challenges across a diverse spectrum of career paths. - are respected in their chosen field due to their professionalism, ethical grounding, effective communication skills, ability to work with others, and understanding of the broader societal contexts of engineering. - apply their problem-solving skills and passion for lifelong learning to their chosen endeavors. - are actively engaged with their profession and community and continue to develop professionally, socially, and personally.

-The Computer Engineering program supplements Bucknell's broad, liberal education with quantitative reasoning skills and the ability to address complex, abstract problems so that graduates can address challenging human, social, and technical problems across a range of careers.
-The requirements in the first two years for the Bachelor of Science in Computer Engineering and Bachelor of Science in Electrical Engineering are identical to allow students to easily switch between programs.
+The Electrical Engineering program supplements Bucknell's broad, liberal education with quantitative reasoning skills and the ability to address complex, abstract problems so that graduates can address challenging human, social, and technical problems across a range of careers.
+The requirements in the first two years for the Bachelor of Science in Electrical Engineering and Bachelor of Science in Computer Engineering are identical to allow students to easily switch between programs.

-Bachelor of Science in Computer Engineering
+Bachelor of Science in Electrical Engineering

-The Bachelor of Science in Computer Engineering requirements are:
+The Bachelor of Science in electrical engineering requirements are:

 First Year

 First Semester Credits Second Semester Credits

 ENGR 100 1 MATH 202 1

 MATH 201 1 PHYS 212 1

 PHYS 211 1 ECEG 100 1

-Elective ^[1] (Take a W1) 1 Elective ^[1] 1
+Elective [1] (Take a W1) 1 Elective ^[1] 1

 4 4

 Sophomore

 First Semester Credits Second Semester Credits

-MATH 211 1 MATH 241 1
+MATH 211 1 MATH 212 or MATH 245 1

 ECEG 210 1 ECEG 270 1

 ECEG 240 1 ECEG 247 1

-Elective ^[1] 1 Elective ^[1] 1
+Elective [1] 1 Elective ^[1] 1

+ECEG 201 (Take either Fall or Spring) .5